atomic-nfts/standard/CreateNFT/README.md

 ```

-You're all done, Just a few minutes you could search your txID on [https://viewblock.io/arweave](https://viewblock.io/arweave)
+### Check Your NFT

-You can also go to `https://arweave.net/tx/<NFT id>/status` to check your contract status.
+You're all done!
+You can go to `https://arweave.net/tx/<NFT id>/status` to check your contract status.
+If the status is `Pending` then that means your NFT is successfully deployed and arweave is working on it.

+Just a few minutes you could search your txID on [https://viewblock.io/arweave](https://viewblock.io/arweave).
+Then in the block page, Click `Link` button and it will show your NFT.